artur-sak13/MarioFlowGDX/README.md

 7. Run the project and have fun!

 ## Usage
-You can either run com.artursak.mariobros.desktop as a Java application to build the project or by running the `.jar` file
+You can either run com.artursak.mariobros.desktop as a Java application to build the project or run the `.jar` file
 ```sh
 java -jar MarioBros.jar
 ```